mintyfresh/witchcraft/README.md

 ```

 `getAttributes` may also be called without a parameter to get all attributes on an element, or it can be given either a D `TypeInfo` or Witchcraft `Type` object in place of a template argument.

-## Aggressive Mode!

-Witchcraft also comes with an option to enable 'Aggressive Mode'.
-Normally, only types that have `mixin Witchcraft;` can be reflected on, and any types that these may reference (ie. A method return type) must also have Witchcraft in to support reflection.

-In Aggressive Mode, Witchcraft will generate meta information for _all_ types that are referenced reflectively (and any types that those types may reference, and so on...).
-However, for any types that don't mixin Witchcraft, only public members will be accessible.
-You can test if an element is accessible with the `isAccessible` property.

 ## Caveats